 I can also allow things like our TV, our phone or our printer have free reign on the internet.
 Easy peasy.

 The one way my son has gotten around it is by getting on a neighboring internet, but that can only be accessed in a specific area of the house and he has promised he won’t do that.

 I just want them safe, and I want them to make the majority of their own choices… but I like the safeguard of a great filtering device.

 And The Circle seems to be the best.

-Things I don’t love: Things continue to suck internet if you’re logged in.
+Things I don’t love about Circle: Things continue to suck internet if you’re logged in.
 For instance, our downstairs computer used up its 2 hours at 2 am this morning, probably because someone left the browser open.